Mikis Theodorakis: Later life and death

 He later lived in retirement, reading, writing, publishing arrangements of his scores, texts about culture and politics.
 On occasions he took position: in 1999, opposing NATO's Kosovo war and in 2003 against the Iraq War.
 In 2005, he was awarded the Sorano Friendship and Peace Award, the Russian International St.-Andrew-the-First-Called Prize, the insignia of Grand Officer of the Order of Merit of Luxembourg, and the IMC UNESCO International Music Prize, while already in 2002 he was honoured in Bonn with the Erich Wolfgang Korngold Prize for film music at the International Film Music Biennial in Bonn (cf also: Homepage of the Art and Exhibition Hall Bonn).
 In 2007, he received a Lifetime Achievement Award at the distribution of the World Soundtrack Awards in Ghent.

-A final set of songs titled: Odysseia was composed by utilizing poetry written by Costas Kartelias for lyrics.
-In 2009 he composed a Rhapsody for Strings (Mezzo-Soprano or Baryton ad lib.).
-Created on 30 January 2013, Theodorakis achieved the distinction of producing one of the largest works by any composer of any time.
+A final collection of songs titled Odysseia set poetry by Kostas Kartelias.
+In 2009 he composed a Rhapsody for Strings (mezzo-soprano or baritone ad lib.).
+Created on 30 January 2013, this was one of the largest works by any composer of any time.